philloooo/pwa-unique-id/explainer.md

 With the primary goal of ensuring having a stable identifier to support various use cases of updating app's metadata.
 Using **start_url\_origin + id** is preferred as this is the most stable option.

-A fallback default id is supported to allow smooth transition from existing platforms where an id field doesn't exist in the manifest.
+A fallback default id is supported to allow smooth transition from existing platforms where an **id** field doesn't exist in the manifest.
 Therefore when considering which default field to choose, being backward compatible is the key consideration.

 **start_url** is preferred as the default **global_id** because:

 - It matches the exiting behavior of two implementations (Chromium Desktop & Firefox Mobile), allowing easy transition for the codebase of those browsers & developer expectations.
 - Chromium Android (and other manifest_url -based designs) have to migrate anyways to support data urls and cross origin manifest_url.
-- Since the id field can be recommended & eventually required for installability, this default doesn't matter as much once all manifests specify an **id**.
+- Since the **id** field can be recommended & eventually required for installability, this default doesn't matter as much once all manifests specify an **id**.

-User agent implementations should strongly encourage apps to specify a stable ID, and potentially add it to installability criteria after apps adopt to specify the ID field.
+User agent implementations should strongly encourage apps to specify a stable **id**, and potentially add it to installability criteria after apps adopt to specify the **id** field.

 ## Other topics